moeiwadallah/moeiwadallah/README.md

 - 👋 Hi, I’m @moeiwadallah
 - 👀 I’m interested in ...
-CV omputer
+CV omputersciences
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...course
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...google
-- 📫 How to reach me ...
+- 📫 How to reach me ...01020377358mo@gmail.cim

 <!---
 moeiwadallah/moeiwadallah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.